-Why agile anyway?
+Why agile market research anyway?

-This type of agile approach is borrowed from the software development industry, and is now extending into many other disciplines.
+This type of agile approach is borrowed from the software development industry and is now extending into many other disciplines.
 Its multiple iterations of concept and validation help us focus on the customers’ needs and desires every step we take.
-It’s adapted to new market conditions, which demand flexibility and efficiency to catch and keep consumer’s interest.
+It’s adapted to new market conditions, which demand flexibility and efficiency to catch and keep consumers’ interest.
 The digital economy has redefined the shape of many of our “traditional” clients and companies’ ever-increasing need for a well-developed online presence to engage with people on a public platform is an essential marker for their success, among others.

 In this context, the concept of FAST research, express or overnight methodologies, started being thrown around as an attempt to deliver results at the pace the new era requires.
-At Snappy, we’ve observed how research teams struggle to keep up with the pace required by the market, and seen the compromises needed when rushing through old processes to obtain faster results: forgetting about representativity in samples, not questioning the ‘truthfulness’ of their respondents, not taking the time to develop well-crafted and insightful surveys, or observing causation where we can only establish correlation… We’re rushing through the steps to deliver results faster, but not better.
+At Zinklar, we’ve observed how research teams struggle to keep up with the pace required by the market, and seen the compromises needed when rushing through old processes to obtain faster results: forgetting about representativity in samples, not questioning the ‘truthfulness’ of their respondents, not taking the time to develop well-crafted and insightful surveys, or observing causation where we can only establish correlation… We’re rushing through the steps to deliver results faster, but not better.
 Overall, we don’t have the appropriate tools to keep up with the market.

 My feeling is that not too many companies have stopped and taken a hard look at themselves, to ensure they are agile, but not fast or accelerated.
 Can they bring the customer’s voice to new areas of the business?
-Can they interact with them at different stages of brainstorming, creating, planning and executing?
+Can they interact with them at different stages of brainstorming, creating, planning, and executing?
 Can they co-create to ensure quality and relevancy?
 We’ve already written out a series of ways and potential uses of agile research, should you need to see specific cases.

 What to do when fast is not agile

 So how do you ensure agility, without forcing accelerated timelines that bowl over essentials?
 Agile Market Research gives you results, fast, but most of all it encompasses a series of tools that can be used to accelerate the processes at hand.
 In responding to this conundrum, Zinklar is aiming to target two aspects of current market demands: obtaining in-depth, high-quality research at more modest expenses so that you can recurrently use research throughout your work.
-The Zinklar platform lets you design research independently, allowing you to use it on a case by case basis that will respond to the specific problems you’re facing.
-Should you not have any research experience, our research team is on hand to offer support, help you plan and execute the research you need.
+The Zinklar platform lets you design research independently, allowing you to use it on a case-by-case basis that will respond to the specific problems you’re facing.
+Should you not have any research experience, our research team is on hand to offer support, and help you plan and execute the research you need.

-Ultimately, the teams and companies that can successfully integrate these new technologies and adjust their decision making processes to be AGILE rather than FAST, will be the ones leading innovation and redefining success.
+Ultimately, the teams and companies that can successfully integrate these new technologies and adjust their decision-making processes to be AGILE rather than FAST, will be the ones leading innovation and redefining success.